hardware/mailserver/README.md

 `/docker/opendkim/domain.tld/mail.txt`

+Test your configuration with this website : https://www.mail-tester.com/

 ### Let's encrypt

 To use your Let's encrypt certificates, you may add another docker volume in this way :